 Do you jump into relationships like you’re playing leap frog?
 Avoid calling someone your boyfriend even after living together for 8 months, sporadically freak out about not getting a reply to a text, or are you so nonchalant you’re practically horizontal?
-These seemingly minor and reactionary behaviors are more ingrained in our psyche than we first think.
-Attachment theory (as analysed out by John Bowlby & Mary Ainsworth) stems from developmental psychology and addresses the fundamental concept of how we conduct ourselves in a relationship based on three styles of attachment.
-The idea of the defining the attachment type is to shed light on how much security and stability an individual needs to grow in personality.
+These seemingly minor and reactionary behaviors are more ingrained in our psyche than we think.
+Attachment Theory (as analysed out by John Bowlby & Mary Ainsworth) stems from developmental psychology and addresses the fundamental concept of how we conduct ourselves in a relationship based on three styles of attachment.
+The idea of the defining the attachment type is to shed light on how much security and stability an individual needs to be in a healthy and loving relationship whilst maintaining their sanity.

 If you fit into the anxious category, chances are you know it and you probably tell everyone because you feel deeply apologetic for just being the way that you are.
 Sorry.
 Anxious partners (bless their little cotton socks) get wound up over analysing everything, and for the most part just can’t help it.
 They will be worried if your tone seems off, you don’t reply to a text or if the wind blows the wrong way.
 Anxious types can be riddled with self doubt and criticism and they often make the mistake of seeking validation from outside means.
 Unfortunately being in a relationship with an anxious type is a complex dance of helping them to understand how they can love themselves as much as possible, without seeming disingenuous or, doing it for them and forcing codependence.
 Funnily enough, with a personal commitment to self love, anxiety will dissipate.